Admissions

 • What are the hours of the school?

 See below for our program hours.
 Please note that After School and Early Morning Care programs are also available to support families.
+Information about those programs can be found on the Extended Day page.

 Grade Day/Time